History of New Hall and its School

 New Hall School Today

-Today, we continue to draw on our rich heritage and maintain traditional values, but we have evolved as a school to meet the needs of the modern age.
+Today, we continue to draw on our rich heritage and Catholic foundation, but we have evolved to meet the needs of the modern age.

-Katherine Jeffrey, the school’s first Lay Principal, was appointed in 2001.
-In 2005, the New Hall School Trust (NHST) was established as a new registered charity (1110286) and limited company (05472420) registered in England at New Hall School.
-The principal objective of the NHST, as set out in the Memorandum and Articles, is ‘to advance the Roman Catholic religion by the conduct of a Roman Catholic School’.
+Katherine Jeffrey, the School’s first Lay Principal, was appointed in 2001.
+The New Hall School Trust (NHST) was established in 2005 as a new registered charity (1110286) and limited company (05472420), registered at New Hall School, Boreham.
+The primary objective of the NHST, as set out in the Memorandum and Articles, is ‘to advance the Roman Catholic religion by the conduct of a Roman Catholic School’.
 The Religious Community now has a new main house in Colchester:

 74 Howe Close, Colchester, Essex CO4 3XD Tel: 01206 867 296